605data/aws-mfa-session/README.md

 1. If you are going to use your default AWS profile, you just need to run "./aws-mfa-session" in your shell/terminal.

-2. If you want to specify a custom AWS profile, you can run like this "AWS_PROFILE=605-management ./aws-mfa-session".
+2. If you want to specify a custom AWS profile, you can run like this "AWS_PROFILE=management ./aws-mfa-session".

 3. To get your AWS session token expiration time, run below in your aws-mfa-session shell session